Executive Assistant for Real Estate- Your On-Demand Partner

 When hiring, consider candidates with strong attention to detail and a record of preparing precise, thorough reports.

-8. Managing Client Relationships
+9. Managing Client Relationships

-Building and maintaining client relationships is another important aspect of what an executive assistant real estate does.
+Building and maintaining client relationships is another important aspect of what an executive assistant in real estate does.

 They assist with client follow-ups, send thoughtful communication, and ensure a seamless experience for everyone involved.